-Your life insurance agent will explain that the better able you are to control certain factors such as your weight, alcohol use, nicotine dependence, and blood sugar —-the BETTER your rating will be!
+The better you are able to control certain factors such as your weight, alcohol use, nicotine dependence, and blood sugar —-the BETTER rates you can qualify for.

 If you can demonstrate to the insurance carrier that you are committed to living a healthy lifestyle then you should have an easier time securing an affordable life insurance plan for seniors.